Weaviate Launches Hybrid Search 2.0 with 60% Faster Query Performance

 Support for multiple vector representations:

-`python Index with multiple embeddings client.data_object.create({ "text": "Product description...", "vectors": { "semantic": [...], General embedding "domain": [...], Domain-specific embedding "multilingual": [...]
-Cross-lingual embedding } })
+DEVELOPERpython# Index with multiple embeddings client.data_object.create({ "text": "Product description...", "vectors": { "semantic": [...], # General embedding "domain": [...], # Domain-specific embedding "multilingual": [...] # Cross-lingual embedding } }) # Query with automatic vector selection results = client.query.get("Product") .with_hybrid(query, vector_name="auto") # Selects best vector .do()

 Hybrid Explain